Many users of Asset Bank want to download an image in the highest resolution possible, for example for use in print.

 The best way to enable this is to configure a Usage Type (for example called 'High Res (Original)') that has the checkbox 'Download Original' checked.

 This will give the user the highest resolution image available for that asset.
 It may be tempting instead to set up Usage Type Formats for this Usage Type that (for example) convert the source file to a TIFF and change its colourspace to CMYK.
-This is pointless, for the following reasons:
+This is not necessary for the following reasons:

-- TIFFs are generally much bigger than JPEGs, so all the you will achieve is slower download speeds for users.
+- TIFFs are generally much bigger than JPEGs, so all you will achieve is slower download speeds for users.